 In the Mel-Fry Essential “premium oil” the ingredients are listed as: “Cottonseed Oil, Canola Oil, TBHQ and Citric Acid added to protect flavor, Dimethylpolysiloxane, an anti-foaming agent.”

-While McDonald’s and Carl’s Jr. proactively list TBHQ and dimethylpolysiloxane on their ingredient lists (as a way to avoid getting sued), most restaurants and food manufacturers do not, due to a loophole in FDA labeling requirements.
+While McDonald’s and Carl’s Jr. proactively list TBHQ on their ingredient lists, most restaurants and food manufacturers do not.
 According to the FDA, if an ingredient is used for a functional purpose in an ingredient of the food, but is not used as a functional purpose in the food itself, it need not be included in the food’s ingredient list .
 And it’s a judgment call.
 If food manufacturers decide that TBHQ helped prevent oxidation in the oil but doesn’t serve a functional purpose in their chips or crackers, they can choose not to list TBHQ on the ingredient list.
-That’s part of the reason that few people know about synthetic ingredients like TBHQ and dimethylpolysiloxane; they’re only listed on the ingredients of the frying oil, and not on the ingredients of the actual food cooked in the oil.
+That’s part of the reason that few people know about synthetic ingredients like TBHQ; it is only listed on the ingredients of the frying oil, and not on the ingredients of the actual food cooked in the oil.

 Just as the previous post in this series begged the question for this post’s topic (why are vegetable oils unhealthy?), this post begs another question: How did we get here?
 How did we get to a point where vegetable oil is the fastest growing sub-sector of global agriculture and the most consumed food in the world after rice and wheat?
 If most vegetable oils are so bad for us, why are we producing so much of them, and why aren’t they treated like cigarettes and alcohol, or more in the spotlight like sugar and red meat?
 The answers are part of a fascinating story that will be the subject of a future post in this series.
 Sign up for my email list and I’ll let you know when new posts are published.